Los Peñasquitos Lagoon: Managed breaches

 The mouth of the lagoon is a subject to periodical (1-3 times a year) managed breaches in order to improve water quality (to improve low oxygen levels) and regulate water level to reduce the disease vector for brain encephalitis and West Nile virus transmitted through Culex tarsalis mosquito.
-The management program is developed by Los Peñasquitos Lagoon Foundation and California State Parks is being implemented since 1985 with input from Pacific Estuarine Research Laboratory and the Tijuana NERR.
+The management program is developed by Los Peñasquitos Lagoon Foundation and California State Parks is being implemented since 1985 with input from Pacific Estuarine Research Laboratory and the Tijuana River NERR.